Name: Tazyrov Ruslan Gilmitdinovich

 Case History

-In February 2026, the Investigative Committee initiated a criminal case against Jehovah’s Witnesses in Ufa and conducted searches at 9 addresses.
-Ruslan Tazyrov ans his wife Roza were accused of organizing the activities of an extremist organization, and Sergey Bastayev, Andrey Gubeev, Alfiya Dzhavadova and Mariya Gareeva were accused of participating in the activities of an extremist organization.
-The Tazyrovs were sent to a pre-trial detention center, and the rest of the believers were placed under a ban on certain actions.
+In February 2026, the Investigative Committee opened a criminal case against Jehovah’s Witnesses in Ufa and conducted searches at nine addresses.
+Spouses Ruslan and Roza Tazyrov were charged with organizing the activities of an extremist organization; Sergey Bastaev, Andrey Gubeev, Alfiya Dzhavadova, and Mariya Gareeva — with participating in its activities.
+The Tazyrov spouses were remanded in custody; the others were placed under a ban on certain activities.
+In June 2026, despite the defense’s objections, the court ordered Mariya Gareeva to undergo an inpatient psychiatric evaluation.

 Back to top